AubsUK/aubs-folder-sync/README.md

     ```
     sudo git clone https://github.com/AubsUK/aubs-folder-sync
     ```
-    or just create the folder and two files manually, and copy their contents
+    or just create the folder and two files manually, then copy their contents

 4. Make the script executable
     ```